 We compare the three surface types mentioned above: Loop subdivision surface (Subdiv), Phong surface (Phong) and triangular mesh surface (Tri. mesh), in both Lifted and ICP optimization frameworks.
 First we analyze their efficiency and convergence properties on rigid pose estimation of an ellipsoid.
 We further extend them to a more challenging scenario: fully articulated hand tracking.
-Specifically, we implement and evaluate these methods in the hand tracker by Taylor et al. [26] and in a hand tracker for HoloLens 2 [13].
+Specifically, we implement and evaluate these methods in the hand tracker by Taylor et al. [27] and in the hand tracker on HoloLens 2 [14].